alinamylka/oo_boot_camp_2017-10-09_java/README.md

 # oo_boot_camp_2017-10-09_java
-Copyright 2015-17 by Fred George.
-May be copied with this notice, but not used in classroom training.
+Copyright (c) 2016 by Fred George
+May be used freely except for training; license required for training.

 OO Boot Camp in Java for client on 9-13 October 2017

 Java is the most difficult to setup since there is a broad variety of Java development tools (and versions).
-The following instructions are for installing the code in IntelliJ 2016 by JetBrains.
+The following instructions are for installing the code in IntelliJ 2017 by JetBrains.
 Adapt as necessary for your environment.

 ## IntelliJ setup
-Import the sample code:
+Open the reference code:
+- Download the source code from github.com/fredgeorge
+  - Clone, or pull and extract the zip
+- Open IntelliJ
-- Choose "Import Project"
+- Choose "Open"
-- Select the pom.xml file (Maven import)
-- Accept all the defaults in subsequent dialog boxes

-Now tag the source and test directories:
+- Navigate to the reference code root, and enter

+Source and test directories should already be tagged as such:
     - File/Project Structure...
     - Select "Modules"
         -- Tag src directory as Sources